Gain access to cutting-edge spine treatments from premier surgery centers in Florida. Consult with a spine and orthopedic expert today.

 A neurosurgeon will make a small cut in the back of the neck while the patient is under general anesthesia to access the spine.
 They then remove any damaged or degenerated discs/bone in the affected area and replace them with bone grafts.
 Metal screws, rods, and plates are fixed onto the vertebrae to hold them in place as the bone graft fuses and heals.

 Posterior cervical fusion with instrumentation is commonly utilized to treat conditions that haven’t responded to non-surgical treatments such as physical therapy or steroid injections.
-Herniated discs, spinal stenosis, and degenerative disc disease are conditions that can be remedied with this procedure.
+Herniated discs, cervical stenosis, spinal stenosis, and degenerative disc disease are conditions that can be remedied with this procedure.
 The surgery helps alleviate pain, boost stability and mobility, and mitigate further cervical spine damage.
+Additionally, the procedure involves decompressing the spinal cord and nerve roots to relieve pressure and alleviate pain.

 What Happens During a Posterior Cervical Fusion with Instrumentation Surgery?